inducer/cnd/README.rst

 multi-dimensional array references using square brackets are considered an error.

-I'd also like to not that CnD is a robust, parser-based translator, not a flaky text replacement tool.
+I'd also like to note that CnD is a robust, parser-based translator, not a flaky text replacement tool.
 It understands all of C99.

 Each axis specification in a `dimension` declaration has the following form::